SlamaxSoftware/Slamax-Web-DK/README.md

 and a Theme based style system.

-SlamaxWebDK it is not a classical Php API, infact it us not only capable of processing server side code and logic, but also server side?
+SlamaxWebDK it is not a classical Php API, infact it is not only capable of processing server side code and logic, but also client side.

 ### Why use SlamaxWebDK?